“Because every dog has a tale.”

-So Mindy did an on-site photo shoot for a couple of days to capture the veterinary hospital in action and they not only used the images on their website and social media but also chose select photos to decorate the walls.
+So Mindy did an on-site photo shoot for a couple of days to capture the veterinary hospital in action.
+Not only did they use the images on their website and social media, but they also picked select photos to decorate the walls.

 In the later part of the podcast, Mindy adds,

-As we mentioned earlier, Mindy does more than just pet photography; she also volunteers her skills to help raise awareness about rescue groups and uses her platform to spread the word on how other people can extend help to those rescues.
+With Mindy volunteering her skills to help raise awareness about rescue groups, she also uses her platform to spread the word on how other people can extend help to those rescues.

-“These rescues, they do amazing work and they don’t have any way to raise money to continue to do the work if people don’t see the photos; if people don’t know what they’re doing.”
+“These rescues do amazing work, and they don’t have any way to raise money to continue to do the work if people don’t know what they’re doing.”